Eddie Guerrero: Early life

-Guerrero was born and raised in El Paso, Texas, where he graduated from Thomas Jefferson High School (La Jeff) in 1985.
+Guerrero was born on October 9, 1967, to his parents Herlinda and Gory Guerrero.
+He was raised in El Paso, Texas alongside his five siblings, where he graduated from Thomas Jefferson High School (La Jeff) in 1985.
 He attended the University of New Mexico, and then New Mexico Highlands University on an athletic scholarship.
-It was there that Guerrero entered collegiate wrestling before moving to Mexico to train as a professional wrestler.
+It was there that Guerrero entered collegiate wrestling, though he dropped out after an ankle injury, then moved to Mexico to train as a professional wrestler.
 He followed in the footsteps of his brothers and father, who had also wrestled in Mexico.
 As a boy, he would attend the wrestling promotions held by his father Gory Guerrero at the El Paso County Coliseum.
 Guerrero's father allowed him and his nephew Chavo to wrestle each other during intermissions.

 Professional wrestling career

 Early career (1986–1992)

 Guerrero debuted in 1986.
 In 1989, he appeared with World Championship Wrestling (WCW) as a jobber, most notably wrestling Terry Funk.
 In 1991, he would return for WrestleWar '91, wrestling a dark match, teaming with Ultraman to defeat Huichol and Rudy Boy Gonzalez.
 Guerrero wrestled as the original "Máscara Mágica" in Consejo Mundial de Lucha Libre (CMLL) until his departure in 1992.
 He then left the company to pursue a career with Asistencia Asesoría y Administración.
 Although the Máscara Mágica gimmick was popular, CMLL owned the rights to the character.
 Guerrero then appeared on a televised AAA show as Máscara Mágica, only to then unmask himself along with the aid of his tag team partner that night, Octagón.